 - Form the dough into another ball by doing a long "stretch and fold" of the dough from all four "sides" of the dough.

-- Turn the dough out onto a lightly floured counter and slap it down with the palms of your hands.
+- Turn the dough out onto a lightly floured counter and press it down with the palms of your hands.

 - Using a scale to weigh the dough, cut the dough into three equal pieces, about 13 ounces each.
 Form each piece into a ball, and cover with the oiled plastic wrap to rest for 5 minutes.

 - Heavily flour a couche or a cotton towel (the batards will rise between folds) and set it aside.
+See note 1.
 Preheat the oven to 500 degrees F with a baking stone in the middle of the oven and a broiler pan on the lowest rung.

 - To form the batards, turn a dough ball over so that the seam side is up.
-Press it down.
-Fold it into thirds, and press it down.
-Repeat two more times.
+Press it down into a rectangle.
+Fold it into thirds, lengthwise, like a letter, and press the seam together to form a cyllinder.
+Repeat two more times, "knitting" the final seam together.

-- Drag the parchment, loaves and all, onto the baking stone.
+- Slip the parchment, loaves and all, onto the baking stone.
 Pour the water into the broiler pan, and close the oven door.
 Lower the temperature to 425 degrees F.

-- Bake for 20 minutes.
+- Bake for 25 minutes.
 If the loaves are not brown enough, bake for another 5 minutes.
-I turned on the convection feature for the last 5 minutes.
 The internal temperature of the loaves should be around 200 degrees F.

 - Cool completely on a wire rack before slicing.